 - Easy Renewals: If you’re making your payments, you can easily get more funding from National.

 National Funding is one of the older non-traditional lenders out there.
 The company has managed to retain a pretty positive reputation with its customers over the years.
 On the other hand, National plays its cards a bit too close to the chest, making it difficult for prospective customers to do critical comparison shopping for their funding.
-All-in-all, its rates aren’t too bad for an alternative lender, as long as you fall on the lower range of the company’s factor rates and origination fees.
+All in all, its rates are slightly on the high side for an alternative lender, but as long as you fall on the lower range of the company’s factor rates and origination fees, they’re not unreasonable.